Burning Paradise

-Burning Paradise (Foh Siu Hung Lin Ji 火燒紅蓮寺) is a 1994 Hong Kong action film directed by Ringo Lam.
+Burning Paradise (Foh Siu Hung Lin Ji 火燒紅蓮寺 (lit.
+'The Burning of the Red Lotus Temple') is a 1994 Hong Kong wuxia film directed by Ringo Lam.
 The film is set in the Qing dynasty and stars Willie Chi Tian-sheng as Fong Sai Yuk and Yang Sheng as Hung Hei-kwun.

-The film was a box office failure in Hong Kong.
+Burning Paradise was made during a period where there was new wave of popularity of sword-play themed martial arts films after the popularity of Tsui Hark's Once Upon a Time in China films in the early 1990s.
+The film was initially offered to Tsui Hark, who suggested it to the director Ringo Lam.
+It was Lam's only film in the style and was shot in Shanghai.
+The film was a box office performed poorly in the Hong Kong box office, earning just under two-million hong kong dollars against a 23 million dollar budget.

 Plot

 During the Qing dynasty, young Shaolin disciple Fong Sai-yuk and his master, Chi Nun, are fleeing Manchu government agents hunting them.
 The two have become fugitives after the Yongzheng emperor gave orders to destroy the Shaolin Monastery for plotting to overthrow the government.
 While on the run, they meet a female prostitute named Tou Tou, who helps them hide.
 However, they are found by Manchu officer Crimson and his men.
 Crimson kills a wounded Chi Nun, and both Fong and Tou Tou are captured.

 Fong and Tou Tou end up imprisoned at Red Lotus Temple, where other Shaolin practitioners are held captive.
 The prison's warden, Kung, is a hedonistic, power-hungry former general who forces the inmates to work as slave labor.
 He also booby traps the entire building to punish dissidents.
 To the Shaolin disciples' anger, Kung has enlisted one of their own, Hung Hei-gun, as the foreman.
 Hung and Fong fight until Fong is injured by a spear thrown by Kung.
 Left for dead in a pit full of corpses, Fong meets Shaolin master Chi Seen, who was also thrown down there.

 Meanwhile, Tou Tou is taken as Kung's concubine.
 When offered a gift by Kung, she requests that Fong be released in exchange for her servitude.
 Kung initially agrees, but reneges after he becomes jealous of Tou Tou and Fong's relationship, throwing Fong back in jail.
 A love triangle is also revealed between head priestess Brooke and Hung, as well as between Hung and priestess Luk.
 Hung is caught by Brooke for looking at an explosives stash, but she lets him go.
 However, Luk betrays Hung, revealing him to be a double agent using his freedom as foreman to create a map of the temple for the inmates.
 His ruse uncovered, Hung helps Fong free the prisoners, who kill Luk in revenge.